| Updated September 20th, 2004 Please read the

 like this before and is a great opportunity to raise money for the local

+historical society and see a lighthouse that normally you can not.
 Tours of the lighthouse are on October 18, 2003 from 9:00am to 5:00pm for

 a minimum donation of $20 per visitor.
 This is by reservation only.
 Please